 Brown's Has Been Around Forever

-The decor looks as though it has been there since before the flood -- wood-paneled walls painted pale green, dusty bunches of plastic flowers, checked vinyl tablecloths on some of the wobbly tables.
+The decor looks as though it has been there since before the flood -- wood-paneled walls painted pale cream, sometimes decorated with dusty bunches of plastic flowers and checked vinyl tablecloths on some of the wobbly tables.

 By the way, don't confuse this Brown's Café with the bistro and cocktail bar across from St. Giles church, also called Browns.
 That one is half a mile away in distance and a million miles away in style.

 What the British call nursery food is the kind of uncomplicated, familiar food most of them ate as children and remember with nostalgia.
 This is the sort of place where you can indulge - and you'd be hard pressed to spend much more than £15 even if you chose three courses of the most expensive items on the menu.

 Does the idea of a full English breakfast first thing in the morning (fried eggs and chips, bacon, sausage, baked beans, grilled tomatoes, sauteed mushrooms) give your stomach the flip flops?
 Not to worry.
 Not too many English people can face all that, before midday, either.
 So it's a good thing that Brown's serves breakfast all day long - under £10 for the full Monty with toast and coffee.
 Here's what else you need to know:

 - There's a vegetarian breakfast, cheesy omelettes, and stuffed baked potatoes, but otherwise, choices for vegetarians are limited.